events

 Finally, the higher education institutions in Ogden are also home to dozens of public art installations.
 Leaning more toward the fine arts side of the spectrum, the campus at Weber State University houses several galleries as well as public art.

-More toward the industrial arts side of the spectrum, the Ogden-Weber Applied Technology Center displays some impressive pieces as well.
+More toward the industrial arts side of the spectrum, the Ogden-Weber Technical College displays some impressive pieces as well.

 Of course, much of Ogden’s rise to prominence took place in the early part of the 20th century, so countless buildings contain unique expressions of the art deco influence, and it’s worth keeping your artistic eye focused as you make your way around town as this brief overview doesn’t even scratch the surface of publicly available art around town.